telehash/telehash.github.io/v3/e3x/cs/README.md

 A set always contains an endpoint public key cipher, an ephemeral public key cipher (for forward secrecy), and an authenticated streaming cipher.
 Often a set uses the same public key algorithm for both the endpoint and epehemeral ciphers with different keys for each.

+Each set can generate a single public key byte array called the Cipher Set Key (`CSK`) that is shared to other entities in order to generate outgoing or validate incoming messages.
+The `CSK` is a consistent value and must be tread as a binary octet string when transferred, imported, or exported.

-Each set is identified with a unique identifier (`CSID`) that represents the overall selection priority.
-The `CSID` is a single byte, represented in lower case hex.
+Each `CSK` is identified with a unique identifier (`CSID`) that represents its overall selection priority.
+The `CSID` is a single byte, typically represented in lower case hex.
 The `CSIDs` are always sorted from lowest to highest preference.

 | CSID          | Status | Crypto                        | Uses                  |
 |---------------|--------|-------------------------------|-----------------------|